This post is also available in: Español

 The Battle of Puebla and “La Adelita” Timelines

 “La Adelita” tells the story of a woman that follows The Sergeant into battle because she’s in love with him.
-She is brave and beautiful, and was the kind of woman that would ride with her Sergeant in the train or horse with a rifle or pistol ready, and serving the troops.
-But she had the respect of the entire battalion, starting with the Sergeant, who would sing…
+She is brave and beautiful.
+Additionally, she was the kind of woman that would ride with her Sergeant in the train or horse with a rifle or pistol ready, and serving the troops.
+But “Adelita” had the respect of the entire battalion, starting with the Sergeant, who would sing…

 “If Adelita were to leave with another man, I would follow her over land and sea…over the sea by warship, over land in a military train.
-And if I die in battle, and they are going to bury my cadaver, Adelita, in God’s name, I pray that you will cry for me.”
+And if I die in battle, and they are going to bury my body, Adelita, in God’s name, I pray that you will cry for me.”
 Believe me when I say that this sounds much better in Spanish!

-In the video below “La Adelita” is performed by the late popular “nueva trova” Mexican singer “Amparo Ochoa”.
-The images of the video portray scenes from the Mexican Revolution, which try to represent the main theme of the song.
+In the video below, “La Adelita” is performed by the late popular “nueva trova” Mexican singer Amparo Ochoa.
+The images of the video portray scenes from the Mexican Revolution.
+They try to represent the main theme of the song.

-Where did “Rancheras” come from?
+Where did “Ranchera” music come from?

 Traditional “ranchera” themes were around love, patrotism, and nature.
-Later on they became associated with Mariachi bands, and taking from rural traditional folk music, “ranchera” developed as a symbol of a new national consciousness in reaction to the aristocratic tastes of the period.
+Later on they became associated with Mariachi bands.
+Taking from rural traditional folk music, “ranchera” music developed as a symbol of a new national consciousness in reaction to the aristocratic tastes of the period.